 Are you changing your vacation plans due to high gas costs and the expense of, well, everything?
-If you’re thinking about trying a stay-cation in the Upstate, SC area, you’ve come to the right spot.
+If you’re thinking about trying a staycation, Greenville, SC has lots of local options.
 At Kidding Around we know a lot about local family fun, and we’ve even tried out the staycation idea already this summer.
 So, take that week off, or plan that long weekend.
 We promise, you can have a vacation experience and still sleep in your bed every night.

 What is a Staycation?

 Mix “stay” and “vacation” and you have “staycation.”
 Plan to do vacation-like things, while staying at home.
-Maybe this means eating out, maybe it means just a week off of work and enjoying the outdoors, maybe it means doing a few of those fun family things to do that have been on your list for awhile.
-Either way, it can be just a relaxing, if not more, than a traditional vacation.
+Maybe this means eating out, maybe it means just a week off of work and enjoying the outdoors, or maybe it means doing a few of those fun family things to do that have been on your list for a while.
+Either way, it can be just as relaxing, if not more, than a traditional vacation.

 Staycation Pros: Why you should try a staycation this year